5 Marriage lessons from a dad in his forties

 I was completely taken aback but over time, those words made sense to me.
 I came to realise that how you perceive your life has a lot to do with the lens through which you look at your circumstances.

-And that, ladies and gentlemen, is one of the many life lessons from this dad in his forties.
+And that, ladies and gentlemen, is one of the many life and marriage lessons from this dad in his forties.
 Let me introduce you to Christopher James, a devoted husband, dedicated father, passionate educator, and a father-figure to all of us who work with him.

 He may not be for everyone, and you never quite know when he’s joking, but he is a man of principle, and there’s something we can learn from every role that he plays.

 This is the first of 3 articles on life and marriage lessons from this dad in his forties.
 Here’s his take on marriage and being a husband.

 5 Marriage Lessons That Will Change Your Relationship